nppackages/nppackages.github.io/replication/index.md

 - Calonico, Cattaneo and Farrell (2019): [nprobust: Nonparametric Kernel-Based Estimation and Robust Bias-Corrected Inference](https://github.com/nppackages-replication/CCF_2019_JSS).<br>
 _Journal of Statistical Software_ 91(8): 1-33.

+- Calonico, Cattaneo and Farrell (2018): [On the Effect of Bias Estimation on Coverage Accuracy in Nonparametric Inference](https://github.com/nppackages-replication/CCF_2018_JASA).<br>
+_Journal of the American Statistical Association_ 113(522): 767-779.

 <br><br>